Las Vegas in the 1940s: 1940–44

 In 1941, John Grayson established the El Cortez Hotel and Casino.
 The Arizona Club, also known as the "Queen of Block 16", was the first Las Vegas saloon to have second story constructed for prostitution and was unchallenged until 1941.
 In 1942, Las Vegas closed its prostitution district, accommodating a request from the military, and by December 1942, bars and casinos were closed for an eight-hour period, starting at 2:00 AM.

 The West Side Club opened for African American customers in the early 1940s as, in 1942, Las Vegas city commissioners denied a permit for an interracial hotel-casino in the Downtown area.
 The Hotel Last Frontier was established in 1942.
 Its Western Frontier Village contained The Little Church of the West where Betty Grable and Harry James married in 1943.

 By 1944, the Army base's training range had been enlarged to 3.3 million acres.
 A riot in that year, resulting from an altercation between the police and black GIs who wanted to enter downtown bars and casino.
 The Huntridge Theater was built in 1944.

 At 16.5 percent of the labor pool, women made up a small minority of workers in 1940, numbering slightly more than 1,000.
 About half were in service, sales, or clerical work with thirteen percent in professional jobs, 10 percent working as proprietors or managers, another 10 percent engaged in domestic service, and the balance working in some operative business.
-In the decade of the 1940s, though the number of women of working age women increased 196 percent, their participation in the workfoce increased 413 percent.
+In the decade of the 1940s, though the number of women of working age women increased 196 percent, their participation in the workforce increased 413 percent.